 Volkswagen Jetta owners have reported 17 problems related to hazard flashing warning light switch (under the exterior lighting category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Volkswagen Jetta based on all problems reported for the Jetta.

 The turn signal continues to make noise as if it were on at random times while I am driving.
 This problem has been noted in a recall by Volkswagen (id # 04v584000) but my VIN number isn't covered and therefore Volkswagen will not fix the problem.